amoshydra/hello-serverless/README.md

 ## Notes
 - An example of IAM policy can be generated via `yarn print:aws-policy`.
 You may attach this policy to the user/group that run the Serverless commands.
-- At the moment, the total length of "service name" + "stage" cannot exceed 23 characters.
+- At the moment, the total length of "service name" + "stage" should not exceed 22 characters.
 Otherwise, the generated bucket name may not match the S3 resource defined in the generated policy.

 ## License